-1. Katherine Waymire founded Talisman Designs in 2002 making handmade wine accessories and packaging out of her home.
-Since then, Talisman Designs has created and innovated all of its own products and packaging.
+1. The original designer and creator of the Daisy Pillow, Yi Ping Lai, President of Heart to Heart Gifts, Inc. ("Heart to Heart") began by making handmade pillows, pillow beds, and accessories out her home in 1995.
+Since then, she created and innovated all of the Heart to Heart Gifts, Inc.'s products and packaging.
 This is a costly effort involving graphic design, industrial design and tooling.
 It takes time to create, design, test, redesign and retest prototypes.
-Plaintiff introduces its products to retailers via tradeshows across the country.
-This introduction process costs a lot of money but it is a chance to show our customers the quality and use of the product.
-Today, Talisman is a well-known national brand in the gift and houseware industries.
-It is recognized for its quality, inventions, creative packaging and whimsical characters.
+A lot of money was spent on photography to show how the product works or to highlight the end result.
+That photography is used on the company's website, Amazon store, sent to customers, and used at tradeshows.
+Products are introduced to retailers via tradeshows across the country.
+This introduction process costs a lot of money but it is a chance to show customers the quality and use of the product.

+2. Today, the Butterfly Craze[®] Daisy Pillows are a well-known national brand in the gift and houseware industries.
+It is recognized for its quality, inventions, creative packaging and compete, they are identified as Knock-Offs in these papers.